DonLukeBeck/DonLukeBeck/README.md

 # Luca Becheanu

 - 👋 Hi, I’m [@DonLukeBeck](https://github.com/DonLukeBeck)
-- 🌱 I’m currently studying Computer Science and Engineering @ Delft University of Technology
+- 🌱 I’m currently studying Game and Media Technology @ Utrecht University
 - 🐱‍💻 I have a deep passion for working in the gaming industry and I cannot wait to see what the future has in store for me

 ### 💬 Get in touch